slaclab/rogue/docs/src/installing/application.rst

    $ cmake ..
    $ make

-The output shared library MyModule.so will be created in the **python** sub-directory.
-This directory will need to be included in the PYTHONPATH environment variable.
+The outputs will be placed in a **bin* sub-directory.

 .. code:: cmake